- 18 Minutes to read

 Transaction Data Delivery Through Server to Server

-When using the online conversion endpoint, data is processed multiple times a day, but the rate limit is tighter.
+When using the streaming conversion endpoint, data is processed multiple times a day, but the rate limit is tighter.

-When using the offline conversion endpoint, data is processed daily but the rate limit is higher.
+When using the batch conversion endpoint, data is processed daily but the rate limit is higher.

 Headers